robertopreste/prestools/docs/api.rst

 API
 ===

-All functionalities of prestools can be accessed either after having imported the desired module into Python, as `import prestools.bioinf as pb` and similars.
-In addition, some functions are also available as Command-Line Interface commands.
+All functionalities of prestools can be accessed after having imported the desired module into Python, as in ``import prestools.bioinf as pb`` and similars.
+In addition, some functions are also available as Command-Line Interface commands, but this should not be relied on.

 Python module functions
 -----------------------